Lightning Safety Distance Calculator

 How many seconds between flash and thunder equals distance in miles or km.

-- Wait 30 minutes after the last thunder before going back outside
+2. Wait a full 30 minutes after the last thunder before going back out.

 How we build and check this calculator